-We do not home our dogs to families with children under the age of 12 years.
-There are no exceptions to this.
-Please do not apply if your children are under 12 years of age.
+- We do not home our dogs to families with children under the age of 10 years.
+There are absolutely no exceptions to this.

 A home check is nothing to worry about.
 It will be arranged at a time convenient to you and the home checker.
 Your home checker will ask you questions about your circumstances and experience with sighthounds; some of this may feel repetitive but it is essential.
 They will ask you to show them where the dog will be living and will also ask to see the garden.
 The home checker will check your fences and will see if your garden is safe.
 The home checker will talk to you about feeding and caring for your dog and they will discuss some health conditions.
 We don’t expect you to make any special effort for your home check.
 We want to see you as you normally are.